 The comforting truth is that Scripture consistently reminds us to bring our dismay to God, who can turn confusion into clarity, fear into courage, and despair into hope.

-Practical Lessons & Faith Insights
+Practical Lessons & Faith Insights of dismayed in the bible

 When you feel dismayed: